garrandall/popular-music-data/tracks/she-knows-ne-yo-juicy-j.md

 You know, from the moment she turn around, ay
-She know, how to back it up and drop it down {Ay}
+She know, how to back it up and drop it down
 (Ya)
 She know, she what all the fellas looking at, mmmmmmmm Cause they know, soon as her song come on it's a wrap, yeah